BjoerklundJacob/cego-assignment/README.md

  - The table should now be empty and all the data should be in csv format in the output.csv file with an added header row containing the keys.

  ## Final considerations
  The current solution does little to no error handling, which should be improved for stability and useability.
-The validation of correct copying to a file is solely done by the errors from the npm modules, so further validation could be done in order to ensure that no errors mean data integrity.
+The validation of correct copying to a file is solely done by the errors from the npm modules, which should give errors if any issues occur.
+Since the modules will give errors if something with the SQL query or the file creation/writing the solution should ensure data integrity, but further validation could be implemented.
 The solution overrides the output file, so the output file should be a new file or using with caution on existing files.

 # ORIGINAL README BELOW